jtlapp/typebox-validators/README.md

 TypeBox validators with custom errors, safe multi-tier error handling, discriminated unions

-# TODO

-- probably restricted to use with TypeBox schemas because uses TypeBox validation and TypeBox uses symbols
-- test in browser context.
-Maybe use https://github.com/egoist/tsup.
-But how to make it easy for devs to use this in a browser?

 ## Overview

 The [TypeBox](https://github.com/sinclairzx81/typebox) JSON Schema validator may be the [fastest JSON validator](https://moltar.github.io/typescript-runtime-type-benchmarks/) for JavaScript/TypeScript not requiring a development-time precompilation step.
 TypeBox provides the ability to both construct and validate JSON, but it is strictly standards compliant and does not offer commonly needed additional functionality.